How To Start An Indoor Vegetable Garden: The Complete Guide

 A girl planting seeds inside.

-Just like growing a vegetable garden outdoors, you can choose to start your indoor vegetables from seed or buy starter plants.
+Just like growing a vegetable garden outdoors, how to start an indoor vegetable garden means you have to choose between using seeds or buying starter plants.

 Buying starter plants is less work, and you’ll have a harvest a lot sooner, but they’re only available at local garden centers in spring or sometimes fall.